 Ferns Make Excellent Border Plants

-Landscaping in a yard not only makes your house look beautiful and raise your curb appeal, but it also increases the worth of your home.
+Landscaping in a yard not only makes your house look beautiful and raises your curb appeal, but it also increases the worth of your home.
 Proper plant and foliage placement can make all of the difference in the appearance of the beauty of your yard.

 One choice of fern is a Christmas fern.
 This variation of evergreen fern grows from 1 foot to 3 feet tall.
-It spreads to a distance of 1 to 3 feet, grows moderately fast, and desires a medium moisture soil.
+It spreads to a distance of 1 to 3 feet, grows moderately fast, and desires medium moisture soil.
 It requires part shade to full shade, and it thrives in growing zones 3 through 8.